 This follows on from our review of SimilarWeb’s Data Methodology.

 There are three main reasons why the data you get from direct measurement tools such as Google Analytics may differ from the data shown in the SimilarWeb Platform.

-Most businesses use direct measurement tools, such as Google analytics, to analyze traffic to their own domains.
+Most businesses use direct measurement tools, such as Google Analytics, to analyze traffic to their own domains.
 While the technology is usually similar from one tool to the next, the data often varies.
 This is because of different methodologies used to calculate sessions, session times, and other standard metrics.
-For example, some methodologies deduplicate visits while SimilarWeb does not.
-Some tools discount or remove bot traffic, SimilarWeb does not.
+For example, some methodologies deduplicate visitors which is a method used by SimilarWeb.

 When comparing numbers shown by SimilarWeb to numbers from a direct measurement tool, you need to make sure that your parameters are consistent.

 Are you comparing the same devices?
 E.g., desktop, mobile or both

 Are you comparing the same metrics?
 E.g., unique visitors vs visits

 SimilarWeb uses a consistent methodology across all of our estimations, measuring all sites in a consistent unified manner.